opencv/opencv/doc/js_tutorials/js_imgproc/js_morphological_ops/js_morphological_ops.markdown

 in the image.
 It is useful for removing small white noises (as we have seen in colorspace chapter), detach two connected objects etc.

-We use the function: **cv.erode(src, dst, kernel, anchor, iterations, borderType, borderValue)**
+We use the function: **cv.erode (src, dst, kernel, anchor = [-1, -1], iterations = 1, borderType = cv.BORDER_CONSTANT, borderValue = cv.morphologyDefaultBorderValue())**
-@param src          input image; the number of channels can be arbitrary, but the depth should be one of CV_8U, CV_16U, CV_16S, CV_32F or CV_64F.
+@param src          input image; the number of channels can be arbitrary, but the depth should be one of cv.CV_8U, cv.CV_16U, cv.CV_16S, cv.CV_32F or cv.CV_64F.
 @param dst          output image of the same size and type as src.
-@param kernel       structuring element used for erosion
+@param kernel       structuring element used for erosion.
 @param anchor       position of the anchor within the element; default value (-1, -1) means that the anchor is at the element center.
 @param iterations   number of times erosion is applied.
-@param borderType   pixel extrapolation method.
+@param borderType   pixel extrapolation method(see cv.BorderTypes).
 @param borderValue  border value in case of a constant border

 Try it